 Following in the footsteps of his predecessors, Dave is a genuine innovator: relentlessly imaginative and constantly evolving.
 His professional experience has been augmented with extensive study, both formal and informal.
 He holds a First Class Honours degree in Jazz Performance and a PhD in Jazz Drumset Performance Studies from the Sydney Conservatorium of Music, and has studied under several world-class musicians, including Billy Hart, Joe Morello, Jim Chapin, Gordy Knudtson, and Chad Wackerman.

 As a bandleader and composer in his own right, Dave counts numerous creative projects under his belt.
-Previous undertakings include Dave Goodman’s Strange Loop, featuring guitarist James Muller; eleven-piece ensemble Game 1A: Chess; Ad Infinitum, which, in 2002, was commissioned for a recording by the ABC’s Jim McLeod’s Jazztrack; and the Dave Goodman Quartet, which performed at the Wangaratta Festival of Jazz and Blues.
+Previous undertakings include Dave Goodman’s Strange Loop, featuring guitarist James Muller; eleven-piece ensemble Game 1A: Chess; Ad Infinitum, which, in 2002, was commissioned for a recording by the ABC’s Jim McLeod’s Jazztrack; and performing at the 2015 Wangaratta Festival of Jazz and Blues with an earlier incarnation of his quartet.

-Dave plays Sonor Drums, Bosphorus Cymbals, Remo Drumheads, Innovative Percussion Sticks & Mallets, DW Pedals & Hardware, Roc-N-Soc Thrones, and Modacity Practice App exclusively.
+Dave plays Sonor Drums, Bosphorus Cymbals, Remo Drumheads, Innovative Percussion Sticks & Mallets, DW Pedals & Hardware, Roc-N-Soc Thrones, ProLogix Practice Pads, and Modacity Practice App exclusively.

 For a more detailed list of Dave's professional history, please visit: https://davegoodman.com.au/freelance-history